polkachu/gm-ibc/README.md

 # gm-ibc

-Every day you wake up, you say GM IBC.
+Every day we wake up, you say "GM IBC".